Bereket-dot/3d-space/README.md

 - **Level progression**: Collect 5 crystals to activate the warp gate, then advance to higher levels with increased difficulty
 - **Smooth controls**: Arrow keys for movement and rotation, Q to fire, SPACE to boost, P/ESC to pause

-# All the things are are written in the ga,e how to play section.
+# All the things are are written in the game how to play section.
 Go and refer there.